 Any hole as big as a quarter will fit a small rat through.
 Most fully grown rats will need a hole of at least 2 inches to get through.
 It’s not that big!
 That gives you an idea of the kind of gap you need to look for when checking your property for rat entry points.

-In my roof, I have a couple of ventilation points to let the moisture out of the attic.
+I have a couple of ventilation points on my roof to let the moisture out of the attic.
 If these are damaged, they could let rats into your attic!
 Don’t forget that rats can chew through a bunch of materials with ease.
 If it isn’t damaged when they get to the ventilation point, it might be damaged by the rat.

 A few years back, I had a hole in my roof ventilation point.
 I knew this because I had a bird’s nest right at the bottom of the ventilation tubing!

 Cable holes, if not drilled correctly, can be a rat entry point.
-When drilling holes for cables, the gap around the outside (if there is one) needs to be filled in.
+When drilling holes for cables, the gap around the outside (if there is one) needs to be filled.

 It is also worth using cable bushing for both ends of the hole.

-Often overlooked, your chimney is a rat entry point that you simply can’t ignore.
+Often overlooked, your chimney is a rat entry point that you can’t ignore.

 Rats can easily climb up your roof and down your chimney!
 The brickwork in a chimney is usually rough and will allow the rat to grip as it descends.